 Tesco Charity Trust

 The Tesco Charity Trust provdes one-off donations of between £500 and £4,000 to local projects that support children and their education and welfare, elderly people and aduls and children with disabilities.
-There are 2 rounds of funding every year for each catgory and the next apllications for projects that support children and their education and welfare should be made between 1 May and 30 June.
-For full application details click here
+For full application details about the Tesco Charity Trust click here

 If you are 13 to 25 and there is something you want to create or change, Think Big can help you to make things better in your local community.
 To begin with you can apply for £300 and if it is working out up to £2500.